angelaanjorin/Hair-Hotty/TESTING.md

 ### Responsiveness

 Using the Bootstrap framework allowed a more rapid development of a responsive website.
 Starting with mobile first, Hair Hotty was created to ensure the customer has an unhindered, positive experience when shopping.
 Hair Hotty was regularly tested during development using Dev Tools to check for display issues on iPhone4 -> iPhone 12/Samsung Galaxy S20, iPad/iPad Pro and laptop/desktop screen sizes.
 Once deployed to Heroku, Hair Hotty was tested on real world devices.
-No major issues were detected, changes were made to the checkout view to remove the product image on smaller screens and only display important product information.
+No major issues were detected, changes were made to the my wishlist view to make the product cards responsive on all devices with a good layout.
 There were no major differences between desktop and tablet views thanks to the Bootstrap Grid system of columns.
-A selection of the screen size view differences are displayed below:

 ### Dev Tools/Real World Device Testing